-Table 3.3 shows that of those working as self-employed or unpaid family helpers in agriculture in 2006, working girls are more likely than boys to engage in crop growing, at 90.8 % and 75.1% respectively, while boys are more likely than girls to be involved with livestock and animals (24.3% and 9.0% respectively).
-Overall, less than 1% of children working as self-employed or unpaid family helpers in agriculture are engaged in fishing.
+Table 3.3 shows that of those doing agricultural work 2006, working girls are more likely than boys to engage in crop growing, at 90.8 % and 75.1% respectively, while boys are more likely than girls to be involved with livestock and animals (24.3% and 9.0% respectively).
+Overall, less than 1% of children doing agricultural work are engaged in fishing.

 Table 3.
-3: Children working as self-employed or unpaid family helpers in agriculture by main activity, sex and age group
+3: Children who did agricultural work by main activity, sex and age group